lc-cbot/workshop-austin/README.md

   - This contains the URLs and API keys you'll utilize for the workshop.
 These credentials will only be valid for a short time (< 1 week)
 > [!IMPORTANT]
 > Make sure you save these files to a convient location as you'll need them throughout the workshop

+## Setting Up LimaCharlie

+In these labs we will be configuring a LimaCharlie organization, loading in sample data, building detection rules, and utilizing response actions to create an alert when a detection is made.

 ### Lab 1: Configuring LimaCharlie and Ingesting Logs